 - You will need a valid passport and sufficient funds to enter Lesotho

 - Most countries are issued a Visa on arrival for a maximum period of 14 days however you can check eligibility here

-- We travel with both our online and hard copy Tracks4Africa maps which include the type of the road surface and expected travel time between locations so we have a better idea of what to expect.
+- We travel with both our online and hard copy Tracks4Africa maps which include the type of road surface and expected travel time between locations so we have a better idea of what to expect

 - If you know South Africa’s road rules then the same rules pretty much apply here